 Right To Work In The UK

-To be eligible for employment you need to have the right to work in the UK!
+To be eligible for teaching jobs in London you need to have the right to work in the UK!
 If you have a British or European passport, you’re covered!
-If you are from elsewhere, we need to see a copy of another work entitlement document.
+However, if you are from elsewhere, we need to see a copy of another work entitlement document.
 For most people this is your Biometric Residence Permit (BRP).

 Hot Tip: It is unlikely a school will sponsor a teacher unless they have already worked in the UK for a significant time.
 Save yourself some time and check out the uk.gov website to make sure you can obtain a valid visa before you start looking for work in London.

-To teach in London you need to have a degree recognised in the UK and then apply for Qualified Teacher Status (QTS).
+Prepare to teach in London by making sure you have a degree recognised in the UK and then apply for Qualified Teacher Status (QTS).
 It’s essential that we sight an original or certified copy of this qualification.

 If you have an Australian, New Zealand, Canadian, South African or United States teaching qualification you are classed as an Overseas Trained Teacher (OTT) so can teach for up to four years without having to obtain QTS.
 Lucky you 😊